 Hotel Diana: We highly recommend booking early so you can stay at Hotel Diana.
 It is located right on the beach with an incredible view of the castle and the ocean.
 There is a very nice terrace with a view from which to have a drink or a meal, and the rooms are very nice.

 It’s about a 1.5-hour drive to Cadaques from Tossa de Mar, so you’ll want to get an early start.
 The shorter route doesn’t drive along the coastline, but if you don’t mind a slightly longer drive, you will go through the cute beach town of Palamos on the way.

 →What to Do in Cadaques

 Cadaques is the hometown of Salvador Dali.
 If you’re a fan, be sure to stop by the Portlligat Museum-House, Dali’s home for 50 years, where you’ll encounter some of the eccentricities of a this fascinating man.

-The Cap de Creus peninsula has coastal walks and trails for longer hikes through the natural park and you really won’t be able to believe the pure beauty of this area.
+The Cap de Creus National Park peninsula has coastal walks and trails for longer hikes.
+You really won’t believe the pure beauty of this area.
 You can find lots of information here in Catalan.
-You can also hire a guide for a one-day or multi-day tour throug the Cap de Creus.
+You can also hire a guide for a one-day or multi-day tour through the Cap de Creus.
 After you finish a hike, be sure to check out the nearby Cap de Creus Lighthouse.

 →Where to eat in Cadaques